 UTIs, those pesky bacterial infections in your urinary tract, can be a real pain (literally!).
 But can they also mess with your period?
-It's a question many women have, so let's dive in and see what the experts say about UTIs and period timing.
-Plus, we'll explore some tips for managing both.
+It’s a common question, so let’s explore what the experts say about UTIs and period timing.
+Plus, we’ll cover tips for managing both.

 What is a UTI?